iamanigeeit/DDW2023/docs/04-oop/oop.md

 ## Encapsulation and Properties

-One important concept of Object Oriented programming is called **Encapsulation**.
+One important concept of Object-Oriented Programming is  **Encapsulation**.
 The idea of encapsulation is that data should be bundled together with some methods to access it.
 The data itself should be hidden from those outside of the object.
 With encapsulation, the state of the object is hidden from those outside of the object.
 If anyone would like to change the state of the object or enquire about the state of the object, it has to do so using some **methods**.

 Why would we want to have this encapsulation?
-One of the purpose is **abstraction**.
+One purpose is **abstraction**.
 Anyone working with the object does not need to know how the state or the data inside the object is implemented.
 For example, we implement the position attribute in our Robot Turtle object as a tuple of two numbers.
 This assumes those assigning value to this position always assign a tuple with two numbers.
 What if they don't?
 Let's illustrate this with an example

-If we let others access the attributes direclty, one can assign non number data into the position attribute, such as the following example.
+If we let others access the attributes directly, one can assign invalid data into the position attribute, such as the following example.

 ```python
 my_robot._pos = "This is not supposed to be allowed"